Rules For Claiming County Records

 2.b) If the score has been recorded correctly onto a score sheet which clearly states; the archers full name. the date, the round, the archers category and sex, the archers age (if required), the archers club, and the score.

-2.c) If the score has been recorded onto a final results sheet made freely available from the organising club or organisation.
+2.c) If the score has been recorded onto a final results sheet published online and so being made freely available from the organising club or organisation.

 2.d) If the score was achieved at a shoot run to ArcheryGB or World Archery (WA) rules regarding sighters/practice and multiple rounds.
 See footnote below for update to rules as of 1st October 2016*.